Mysterken/DLsiteMetadata/README.md

 ### Installation

-For now you will have to pack the extension yourself, you can do so by following the instructions on the [Playnite documentation](https://api.playnite.link/docs/tutorials/toolbox.html#packing-extensions)
+For now, you will have to pack the extension yourself, you can do so by following the instructions on the [Playnite documentation](https://api.playnite.link/docs/tutorials/toolbox.html#packing-extensions)

 ## Usage